PatrickTheGamerz/OrangeGame/TicTacToe.md

   const i = Number(e.currentTarget.dataset.idx);
   const player = currentPlayer();

-  if (eliminated.has(player)) return; // eliminated cannot play
+  if (eliminated.has(player)) return;

-  // Fog visibility: if fog active and player != fogOwner, block interaction feedback but allow playing (chaos) if (fogRoundsLeft>0 && player!==fogOwner){
-    showEffect('Fogged', 'You are moving in the dark.');
-  }

-  // Rule: bot turns blocked for humans if (isBotTurn()) return;
+  // FIX: only block when it's actually a bot's turn if (isBotTurn()) return;

-  // Play on blocked cell once
   if (state.blocked.has(i) && !state.playBlockedOnce) return;
   if (state.grid[i]) return;

   // Minefield elimination